chvvkumar/Monitoring/README.md

-# Monitor ESXi, Synology, Docker, PiHole and Raspberry Pi and Windows using Grafana, InfluxDB and Telegraf
+# Monitor ESXi, Synology, Docker, PiHole, Plex and Raspberry Pi and Windows using Grafana, InfluxDB and Telegraf

 ## Demo